Shownu: Musical style and influences

+Dance style and approach

+He is known for his signature powerful movements, incorporating a balance of "fast movement patterns" and "intense actions".
+His style involves "highly focused expressions" rather than "excessive gestures".

 Public image and impact

 Shownu had been described as an "all-round artist" and was dubbed as the "Next Generation Beastly Idol".
 He had also appeared on various South Korean entertainment programs and received praise for his muscular body, charisma, and charm.

 Besides being the main dancer of Monsta X, Shownu also contributed to the group's choreography and had been praised for his skills by fellow choreographers.
 He had released his own choreography of Ariana Grande's "Side to Side", Richard Parker's "Psychic", Charlie Puth's "LA Girls", Trevor Daniel's "Falling", and the Weeknd's "Heartless", while created the choreography of Bruno Mars' "Versace on the Floor" and Monsta X's "Mirror" that were performed at the group's world tours.

-Shownu appeared on the cover of Cosmopolitan Korea for its 20th anniversary issue, which became sold out as soon as its sales began.
+Shownu appeared on the cover of Cosmopolitan Korea for its 20th anniversary issue, which became sold out as soon as sales began.
 After the 1st Look Magazine Koreas release, Moschino perfume's Toy 2 sold out at Olive Young's online mall and also ranked first in perfume brand ranking, branding it as "Shownu's perfume".
 After his appearance for Fuerza Bruta Wayra in Seoul, its official SNS increased by 100%, with the number of followers reached almost two million, and it recorded more than 260,000 new attendees.
 Shownu's appearance for New York Fashion Week also recorded the highest number of views online among all its fashion shows.

 He was consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 49th in 2018, 40th in 2019, 48th in 2020, and 66th in 2021, as well as in "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, with the highest ranking at 13th in November 2019.

-Entertainer Lee Eun-ji, Olympic medalist boxer Im Ae-ji, and comedian Park Na-rae are also fans of Shownu.
+Entertainer Lee Eun-ji, Olympic medalist boxer Im Ae-ji, and comedian Park Na-rae are fans of Shownu.